Persian Constitution of 1906: The electoral and fundamental laws of 1906

 The electoral and fundamental laws of 1906 established the electoral system and the internal frameworks of the Majlis (Parliament) and the Senate.

-By the royal proclamation of August 5, 1906, Mozzafar al-Din Shah created this first constitution "for the peace and tranquility of all the people of Persia."
+By the royal proclamation of 5 August 1906, Mozaffar ad-Din Shah Qajar created this first constitution "for the peace and tranquility of all the people of Persia".
 Mohammad Ali Shah Qajar is credited with chapters 4 and 5.

-The electoral law of September 9, 1906
+The electoral law of 9 September 1906

-The electoral law of September 9, 1906 defined the regulations for the Elections to the Majlis.
+The electoral law of 9 September 1906 defined the regulations for the Elections to the Majlis.

 Disenfranchised

 Article 3 of this chapter stated that (1) women, (2) foreigners, (3) those under 25, (4) "persons notorious for mischievous opinions," (5) those with a criminal record, (6) active military personnel, and a few other groups are not permitted to vote.

 Election qualifications

 Article 4 stated that the elected must be (1) fully literate in Persian, (2) "they must be Iranian subjects of Iranian extraction," (3) "be locally known," (4) "not be in government employment," (5) be between 30 and 70 years old, and (6) "have some insight into affairs of State."

 Article 7 asserted, "Each elector has one vote and can only vote in one [social] class."